Is your pup finding it hard to stomach their food?

-Dogs are susceptible to viruses and other illnesses just like humans, especially if they come into contact with other dogs at the vet, kennel, or the park.
+Dogs are susceptible to viruses and other illnesses just like humans, especially if they come into contact with other dogs at the vet, kennel, park, or play date.

 If your pup’s lack of appetite is accompanied by vomiting, diarrhea, lethargy, or other concerning symptoms, make an appointment with their veterinarian to make sure there’s nothing serious going on.

 A new medication may also be to blame.
 Check the packaging or prescription bottle to see if stomach upset or nausea are known side effects.
-In some cases, the gastric problems go away after they’ve grown used to the medication.
+In some cases, the loss of appetite and gastric problems go away after they’ve grown used to the medication.
 If the side effects are severe, however, you should tell the vet.

-If your dog won’t eat hard foods (or just swallows it whole), it could indicate a dental issue.
+If your dog won’t eat hard dog food (or just swallows it whole), it could indicate a dental issue.